eshangonemad/StarLogin/README.md

 Want to implement StarLogin into your web app? we have provided an implementation section to do so.

+Contact Section is provided at the bottom of the markdown file

 # Implementation

 Here we will be focusing on HTML CSS and JS implementation.